Introduction

 FGF extends cell-autonomous program duration of PSM4 cells in culture.

-(A) A pool of dissociated PSM4 cells was split into a control well and one containing FGF-8b, then cultured (N = 4 experiments with n = 44 PSM4 control cells and n = 54 PSM4 cells with added FGF.
-(B) Representative Her1-YFP and Mesp-mKate2 trace from PSM4 cell culture with added FGF.
-(C) Number of Her1-YFP Peaks produced per cell, with pink line at the mean (mean ± SD = 4.0 ± 1.8 peaks in control cells, 6.4 ± 3.5 with FGF.
+(A) A pool of dissociated PSM4 cells was split into a control well and one containing FGF-8b, then cultured (N = 4 experiments, n = 44 PSM4 control cells and n = 54 PSM4 cells with added FGF.
+(B) Representative Her1-YFP and Mesp-mKate2 trace from PSM4 cells cultured with added FGF.
+(C) Number of Her1-YFP Peaks produced per cell, with pink line at the mean (mean ± SD = 4.0 ± 1.8 peaks in control cells, 6.4 ± 3.5 with FGF).
 (D) Time of Her1-YFP last peak (min post-dissociation), with pink line at the mean (mean ± SD = 269 ± 116 min post-dissociation in control cells, 568 ± 185 min post dissociation in cells with FGF.
-(E) Ratio of successive cycle Her1-YFP periods (Period (n+1)/n) and peak intensity (Max Intensity (n+1)/n).
+(E) Ratio of successive cycle Her1-YFP periods (Period (n +1)/n) and peak intensity (Max Intensity (n+1)/n).
 Upper right quadrant indicates successive intensity rise and oscillation slowing. n = 51 successive cycle ratios in PSM4 control cells and n = 196 in PSM4 cells cultured with FGF, shown as circles in inset and percent of successive cycles is indicated in each quadrant.
-(F,G) All Her1-YFP intensity traces were aligned by the first peak, cycles were peak-to-peak, then the period (F) and intensity of peak (I+) and trough (I-) (G) was given for each cycle as a median (circle) with 25th and 75th interquartiles (bar).
+(F,G) All Her1-YFP intensity traces were aligned by the first peak.
+The period (F) and intensity of peaks (I+) and troughs (I-) (G) is given for each cycle as a median (circle) with 25th and 75th interquartiles (bar).

 We found that successive oscillations continued to slow overall in the presence of FGF, although in fewer successive cycles (65% in FGF-treated cells vs 81% in control; Figure 3E,F), suggesting some disorganization of the dynamics in the FGF-extended cell-autonomous program.
 Successive increase in peak intensity was also observed (66% of FGF-treated cells vs 73% of control; Figure 3E,G), mostly in conjunction with slowing oscillations (Figure 3E).
 Despite this increased noise in the cell-autonomous program, we did not observe a systematic alteration of the period and intensity in response to FGF (Figure F,G).